nakigoe/blazorwasm/README.md

 I recommend utilizing Vercel as a free static websites hosting service since it's completely free, has seamless integration with GitHub, simple interface, power&#8209;user settings (environment, etc).
 Disclaimer: I have no affiliation with Vercel.

+YOU ARE ALLOWED TO KEEP THE GITHUB REPOSITORY PRIVATE WHEN PUBLISHING THE WEBSITE WITH VERCEL!!!

 The published Blazor WebAssembly website that runs live on the production&#8209;grade code provided in this repository: